Azure-Samples/azure-sdk-for-net-storage-blob-upload-download/README.md

 ```

 ## This Quickstart shows how to do some basic operations of Storage Blobs.
-- Create a Storage Account using the Azure portal.
+- Create a Storage Account using the Azure Portal.
 - Create a container.
 - Upload a file to block blob.
 - List blobs.